 15 Fun Facts About 'When Harry Met Sally'

-Nora Ephron's most beloved romantic comedy opened in theaters everywhere 25 years ago today.
+Nora Ephron's most beloved romantic comedy opened in theaters more than 25 years ago.
 We'll (still) have what she's having.

 1. Harry and Sally were modeled after director Rob Reiner and screenwriter Nora Ephron.
 Well, except for the falling in love part.

 Reiner divorced fellow director Penny Marshall in 1981 after 10 years of marriage.
 When he met with Nora Ephron in the mid-'80s, he pitched a number of ideas for movies, including a comedy based on his dating experiences.
 Ephron agreed to write it after extensively interviewing Reiner.
 The two had many discussions about how men and women view sex, love, and relationships differently.